anthonyscorrea/cmba-bylaws/docs/02-policy.md

 1. The league reserves the right to reject, revoke, or require modification of any team name for any reason, including but not limited to offensiveness, duplication, or reputational concerns.

 ####  Admission of New Member Franchises
-The Commissioner shall review applications for new Member Franchises for compliance with Franchise Standards.
+The Commissioner shall review applications for new Member Franchises for compliance with Franchise standards.

 1. Upon acceptable review, the Commissioner shall present the proposed Member Franchise to the League membership for consideration.
-1. Proposed Member Franchises may present a positive case for inclusion.
+1. Candidate Member Franchises may present a positive case for inclusion.
 1. Acceptance shall require a simple majority vote of the Board.

 #### Manager Designation and Authority